jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-in the introduction, it goes hand in hand alongside use of stolen credentials and exploitation of vulnerabilities to infiltrate your defenses.Figure 16\.
-Top Action varieties in incidents (n\=28,625\)Figure 17\.
-Top Action vectors in breaches (n\=7,248\)29We do try in the Denial of Service pattern section regardless.
+in the introduction, it goes hand in hand alongside use of stolen credentials and exploitation of vulnerabilities to infiltrate your defenses.
-30Extorware?
-What would be the best couples name for this pair?2024 DBIR Results and analysis19Speaking of ways in, it might also be interesting to explore a handful of goals and outcomes of those attacks.31 Figure 18 describes the prevalence of ransomwareextortion and pretexting action varieties under the Financial actor motive.
-As we frequently point out, those are two of the most successful ways of monetizing a breach.
-The ransom duo has been hovering around the two\-thirds mark
-(62%) for some time, while Pretexting made up nearly a quarter (24%) of goal actions over the past two years.Jen Easterly
-Director
-Cybersecurity and
-Infrastructure Security
+Figure 17\.
+Top Action vectors in breaches (n\=7,248\)
+Figure 16\.
+Top Action varieties in incidents (n\=28,625\)
+20
+31
+The obvious ways\-out pun doesnt make sense here.
+Maybe if we had cyber getaway cars.
+2024 DBIR Results and analysis
-Agency (CISA)Figure 18\.
-Select action varieties in Financial motive over timeOver the past year, CISA has been leading the secure by design software development revolution.
+Over the past year, CISA has been leading the secure by design software development revolution.
 We have issued alerts documenting foreign